notqmail/notqmail/SECURITY.md

-Background: Every few months CERT announces Yet Another Security Hole In Sendmail---something that lets local or even remote users take complete control of the machine.
+Background: Every few months CERT announces Yet Another Security Hole In Sendmail -- something that lets local or even remote users take complete control of the machine.
 I'm sure there are many more holes waiting to be discovered; sendmail's design means that any minor bug in 46000 lines of code is a major security risk.
 Other popular mailers, such as Smail, and